Kite Realty Group Trust (KRG) – Don’t Be So Quick to Call it Dead

-Kite Realty Group Trust (NYSE: KRG) is -2.19% lower on its value in year-to-date trading and has touched a low of $16.42 and a high of $23.35 in the current 52-week trading range.
+Kite Realty Group Trust (NYSE: KRG) is -0.29% lower on its value in year-to-date trading and has touched a low of $16.42 and a high of $23.35 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KRG stock was last observed hovering at around $21.02 in the last trading session, with the day’s loss setting it -0.43%.
+The KRG stock was last observed hovering at around $21.07 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $25.00 for the next 12 months.
+It is also 22.26% off the consensus price target high of $27.00 offered by 11 analysts, but current levels are 4.59% higher than the price target low of $22.00 for the same period.

 5 Undervalued Stocks For 2023